Chemical-technical products

 Environmentally hazardous substances | Advanced | Technical specification | Cosmetic products | ||||||||||||||||||

-Criterion information It is important to avoid spreading of environmentally hazardous substances in the environment.
+Criterion information The purpose of this requirement is to avoid spreading of environmentally hazardous substances in the environment.
 This requirement limits the environmentally hazardous substances in the product.
-Criterion text Ingredient substances1 shall not be classified with the following hazard class and hazard statements in accordance with Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures (CLP regulation), neither in EU-harmonised classification (in accordance with appendix VI in the CLP regulation) nor in self-classification.
+Criterion text Ingredient substances1 shall not be classified with the following hazard class and hazard statements in accordance with Regulation (EC) 1272/2008 of the European Parliament and of the Council on classification, labelling and packaging of substances and mixtures (CLP regulation), neither in EU-harmonised classification (in accordance with appendix VI in the CLP regulation) nor in self-classification.

 Bioaccumulation of preservatives and colouring agents | Core | Technical specification | Cosmetic products | ||||||||||||||||||

-Criterion information It is important that preservatives and colouring agents in the products are not bioaccumulative since they can accumulate in living organisms and become concentrated upwards in the food chain.
-Criterion text Ingredient1 preservatives and colouring agents shall not be bioaccumulative, in accordance with Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures (CLP regulation).
+Criterion information The purpose of the requirement is to avoid bioaccumulative preservatives and colouring agents in the products.
+Bioaccumulative substances can accumulate in living organisms and become concentrated upwards in the food chain.
+Criterion text Ingredient1 preservatives and colouring agents shall not be bioaccumulative2, in accordance with Regulation (EC) 1272/2008 of the European Parliament and of the Council on classification, labelling and packaging of substances and mixtures (CLP regulation).
 Exceptions:

 | |||||||||||||||||||||